Riklik101/Obsidian-Public-Sync/publish/STEM/Nuclear Reactor/Research/Fukushima Reactor.md

 Also, the unit 2 SFP was damaged, and needed to be pumped (spent fuel pools are often noted as a primary feature that needs to be managed as if damaged can result in major damage and hard to cool due to the lack of safety systems regarding it.)

 Later, the Unit 1 reactor has a low water level, and ECCS fails to manually start, and fuel unrecovery occurs - loss of ALL water.
 Core temp increases and fuel damage occurs.
-At this time, likely the pressure was also causing the zirconium [[cladding]] to start a reaction creating hydrogen gas.
+At this time, likely the pressure was also causing the zirconium [[reactor cladding]] to start a reaction creating hydrogen gas.
 After this, the first mobile generators arrive, and unit 2 SLCS is attempted to be started.

 The next day, Unit 1 is planned to be vented; and fresh water injection begins, however, the core of reactor 1 has fallen to the bottom of the [[RPV]].
 Unit 2 is also planned to be vented, and then venting occurs. a bit later, a hydrogen explosion occurs.